ha-bhai-noob-hoon/TouristReviews/README.md

-# YelpCamp
+# Tourist Reviews
-A repo to maintain the development of capstone project for full-stack web development Udemy course
+A repo to maintain the development of a full-stack project using the MERN stack.